Open Secrets

 11. “When one becomes or is his true self, the dream (state of delusion) ends.”

 12. “In the state of delusion (commonly called reality), mind errs from moment to moment.
-Mind wrongly apprehends one’s self as the multiplicity of objects.
+Mind wrongly apprehends one’s true self (the Absolute) as the multiplicity of objects.

-This means that every perception made in the state of delusion is one’s self wrongly apprehended.”
+This means that every perception made in the state of delusion is the Absolute wrongly apprehended.”

 13. “One’s true self is everything.
 One’s true self cannot be described by any of the senses; it cannot be described by colour; by shape; by size; by smell; by sound; by form.